spiffe/spiffe/NEW_PROJECTS.md

 Informal conversations can be initiated via above Contact methods.

-As the idea takes more shape, we ask for a Google Document to be created with the details listed below.
+As the idea takes more shape, we would prefer something like a Google Document to be created with the details listed below.
 Please share the document with ssc@spiffe.io with Comment access.
 We will ideate/collaborate within the document with you over time.
+If another method of collaboration works best for you, we will work with you.

 As the proposal becomes more stable, we will ask for a Pull Request-copy of the proposal to be pushed to [the proposals directory](./proposals).